 This course develops the skills needed to hold an intermediate conversation in Spanish.
 It uses readings and video presentations on Spanish-speaking culture and civilization for class conversations.
 It is conducted entirely in Spanish and emphasizes conversation, reading, writing, and comprehension at a high intermediate level.

 SPAN 2480 - Cinematica

-Prerequisites: (1) SPAN 2120 or instructor approval must be completed prior to taking this course.
-Lec: 4.5 Lab: 0 Cr: 4.5
+Prerequisites: (1) SPAN 2120 or instructor approval must be

 Students view, discuss, and analyze Spanish and Latin American films, gaining insight into Hispanic culture.
 Classes conducted in Spanish.

 SPAN 2490 - Introduction to Latin American Literature